A Unified Framework for Linear-Programming Based Communication Receivers: Efficient Linear-Programming Relaxation and its Properties

 The following theorem ensures the equivalence of the linear programs {\bf LP2} and {\bf LP3}, and also assures the \emph{optimum certificate} property, i.e., if the output of either LP is a configuration, then it is the optimum configuration.
-In the communications context, the optimum corresponds to the maximum likelihood transmit configuration; thus in this case we have the \emph{maximum likelihood certificate} property. \begin{theorem} The two linear programs {\bf LP2} and {\bf LP3} produce the same output (configuration or receiver failure).
-Also, if the receiver output is a configuration, then it is the optimum configuration, i.e., $\bldx_\mathrm{out} = \bldx_\mathrm{opt}$. \end{theorem} \begin{proof} It is straightforward to show that the mapping
+In the communications context, the optimum corresponds to the maximum likelihood transmit configuration; thus in this case we have the \emph{maximum likelihood certificate} property.

+\begin{theorem} The two linear programs {\bf LP2} and {\bf LP3} produce the same output (configuration or {\tt FAILURE}).
+Also, if either LP output is an integral point in the LP polytope, then it corresponds to the optimum configuration, i.e., $\bldx_\mathrm{out} = \bldx_\mathrm{opt}$. \end{theorem}